-The most troublesome issue discussed with respect to a mixed arb-med and med-arb process is the concern that if the mediation phase is conducted with ex parte communications, i.e. caucus sessions by the mediator with only one party or only one side of the dispute at a time, due process and natural justice issues are implicated.
+The most troublesome issue discussed with respect to a mixed arb-med and med-arb process is the concern that if the mediation phase is conducted with ex parte communications, i.e., caucus sessions by the mediator with only one party or only one side of the dispute at a time, due process and natural justice issues are implicated.
 The parties will not know what has been said to the mediator/arbitrator and the arbitrator may be influenced in making the decision by information that may be false and/or prejudicial as to which the opposing party is not informed or given an opportunity to respond.

-In order to address this concern about a combined mediation and arbitration process, it has been suggested that there be no caucus sessions and thus no ex parte communications in the course of the mediation where the same neutral may serve as an arbitrator.
-Indeed, although CEDR's Centre for Effective Dispute Resolution (CEDR) Commission on Settlement in International Arbitration recommended that ex parte communications by the neutral be allowed as long as such practice would not render the award unenforceable and offered guidance for the conduct of such communications, CEDR's final rule for the Facilitation of Settlement in International Arbitration provides that the arbitrator shall not meet separately with the parties or obtain information that is not shared with the other parties.
+In order to address this concern about a combined mediation and arbitration process, it has been suggested that there be no caucus sessions and thus no ex parte communications in the course of the mediation where the same neutral may serve as an arbitrator.6 Indeed, although the Centre for Effective Dispute Resolution (CEDR) Commission on Settlement in International Arbitration recommended that ex parte communications by the neutral be allowed as long as such practice would not render the award unenforceable and offered guidance for the conduct of CEDR's Rules for the Facilitation of such communications.7